terrier-org/terrier-core/README.md

 The latest version of Terrier can be found at https://github.com/terrier-org/terrier-core/

-:new: :snake: New in 2020, Terrier has Python bindings called [PyTerrier](https://github.com/terrier-org/pyterrier).
-PyTerrier allows experiments to be conducted in a succinct, declarative manner, including in Jupyter or Colab notebooks, while benefiting from the flexibility of Terrier.
+:snake: Since 2020, Terrier has Python bindings called [PyTerrier](https://github.com/terrier-org/pyterrier).
+PyTerrier allows experiments to be conducted in a succinct, declarative manner, including in Jupyter or Colab notebooks, while benefiting from the flexibility of Terrier, as well as other IR toolkits.
+We highly recommend using PyTerrier as means of conducting retrieval research.

 ### Open Source Licence